The Best Breweries in Dallas — 16 Favorites From Deep Ellum to Oak Cliff

 2302 Executive Drive, Garland

-The brewery has free tours for all ages on Saturdays.
-Kids under 18 must be accompanied by an adult.
+The brewery has free tours for all ages on Saturdays, although those under 18 must be accompanied by an adult.
 There’s also a taproom and dog-friendly beer garden for hanging out.
-Popular year-round beers include The Temptress, Lakewood IPA and Lakewood Lager.
-Little Red Pie Shack Pizza is currently being served on Tuesday through Sunday for lunch.
+Popular year-round beers include The Temptress, Lakewood IPA, and Lakewood Lager.

 Peticolas Brewing Company